NdagiStanley/symmetrical-journey/README.md

     RUN ```python manage.py runserver``` and get to [http://localhost:8000](http://localhost:8000)

 5. The project packs a development tool for Vue JS (which supports hot-reloading and webpack bundling).
 For this:

     RUN ```npm run dev``` and get to [http://localhost:8888](http://localhost:8888)

     After editing the Vue components run ```npm run build```

     In the index.html in the templates folder correctly reference the static files and run the django server.

+### Customization

+On the Dashboard page where you apply effects, you'll notice that the thumbnails are static and of an image of my choice.

+To customize the image rendered upload an image with this name `sjpreviews.jpg` and RUN ``` python sjourney/app/run_effects.py ```

 ### Deployment